OpenFLAME: A Federated Spatial Naming Infrastructure: Evaluation

 Figure~\ref{fig:eval:geodomainsBox} shows the box plot of the total number of geo-domains queried across all records in all traces.
 Notice that most of the DNS requests are resolved from the cache.
 The long whiskers for both the cached and uncached box plots are because of the first \systemname{} query in the session.
 In the first query, all geo-domains need to be queried as the cache is empty.
 Figure~\ref{fig:eval:hitRatioDistribution} shows that the DNS cache hit ratio is close to 1 for a large number of \systemname{} queries.

 We used \texttt{dnsperf}~\cite{dnsperf} to benchmark our DNS server.
-The DNS requests were generated in a machine on the same local network as the DNS server.
+The DNS requests were generated on a machine in the same local network as the DNS server.
 Figure~\ref{fig:eval:dnsServerLatency} shows that even at 20,000 DNS queries per second, the server response latency stays at 4~ms. This means that a single DNS server, without complex infrastructure set up, can support thousands of \systemname{} clients resolve geo-domain queries.